marcomq/nimview/README.md

 ### Multithreading
 Nimview was initially planned to run single-threaded.
 But calling back-end functions stopped Webview from updating the DOM.
-Therefore, an additional Webview thread was added that sends information back to the main thread with Nim Channels.
+Therefore, an additional Webview thread was added automatically that sends information back to the main thread with Nim Channels, if the application was compiled with the option `threads:on`.
+On linux, it is also recommended to use `gc:orc` to avoid issues with the Nim garbage collector.
+You can still enforce to use Nimview to be completely single threaded if you compile with `-d:useWebviewSingleThreaded`.
-So all registered functions will be executed on the main thread, but you still need to compile Nim with `--threads:on` / `--pthread`.
-You may still spawn new threads and call `callFrontendJs` to send information back to the UI.
 Check the Nim manual on how to deal with multithreading and sharing data as multithreading is still complicate in Nim.

 You may also use threads in Python or C++.